mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 * How did you do, wanna yell at me or did you have fun?
 * Now is a great time to take a photo and share it.
 * You are building a robot that will hold a power tool, everyone needs to hear about that.
+* Consider making a [Build Thread on the forum](https://forum.v1e.com/c/lowrider/your-builds-lowrider/30) and tell us how it's going!
+Unlike your friends IRL, we never get tired of talking about these things ;)

 ---